CSTR-Edinburgh/CSTR-Edinburgh.github.io/_posts/2017-06-06-count-representations.md

 and levels of linguistic analysis are incorporated into a TTS system via these count-based representations, the better that TTS system performs.

 In the figure below, the co-occurrence count matrix is populated by taking counts of acoustic classes *C* and textual objects such as words.
 This example uses a window of size *w = 3*.
-For all instances of the word token house, we take counts of the co-occurring acoustic event *c_j* and its neighboring events *c_i* and *c_k* .
+For all instances of the word token *house*, we take counts of the co-occurring acoustic event *c_j* and its neighboring events *c_i* and *c_k* .
 Note that the word tokens co-occurring with *house* do not participate in the count vectors.
-Only the co-occurring acoustic tokens.
+Only the co-occurring acoustic tokens are considered.
-Each of the 3 sub-vectors of house is then normalized by the total number of counts.
+Each of the 3 sub-vectors of *house* is then normalized by the total number of counts.
-We then reduce the dimensionality of the normalized count matrix by finding the Singular Value Decomposition (SVD) of the matrix and taking the top left singular vectors.
+We then reduce the dimensionality of the normalized count matrix by finding the Singular Value Decomposition (SVD) of the matrix and taking its top left singular vectors.

 ![co-occurence matrix example]({{ site.baseurl }}/images/2017-06-06-count-representations.png
 "co-occurence matrix")

 Further details can be found in the paper:
 * Ribeiro, M.S., Watts, O., and Yamagishi, J. (2017) [Learning word vector representations based on acoustic counts](http://homepages.inf.ed.ac.uk/s1250520/docs/ribeiro-et-al-interspeech17.pdf), In Proc.
 Interspeech.
 Stockholm, Sweden.
 August 2017. *To Appear*.